jasegehring/kite_0.46/README.md

 ## kite Utilities

+#### `featuremap.py FeatureBarcodes.csv'
+This file can be run from the command line

 #### `kite_mismatch_maps(FeatureDict, mismatch_t2g_path, mismatch_fasta_path)`
-This wrapper function is the easiest way to use `kite`.
+This wrapper function is the easiest way to use `kite` from within a Python notebook.
 "Mismatch" t2g and fasta files are saved and can be used by kallisto | bustools to complete pre-processing(see below and Vignettes).

 FeatureDict: a Python dictionary with Feature Barcode name : Feature Barcode sequence as key:value pairs
 mismatch_t2g_path: filepath for a new "mismatch" t2g file